Chart Color Schemes

 North Kellyville lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the population of North Kellyville is estimated to be around 22,438.
-This reflects an increase of 5,037 people since the 2021 Census, which reported a population of 17,401.
-The growth was inferred from AreaSearch's estimate of the resident population at 21,350 following examination of the latest ERP data release by the ABS in June 2024 and an additional 848 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,780 persons per square kilometer, placing North Kellyville in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 28.9% since the 2021 census exceeded both the state (6.7%) and metropolitan area rates, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates and new addresses validated by AreaSearch, as of Nov 2025, North Kellyville's estimated population is around 22,422.
+This reflects an increase of 5,021 people (28.9%) since the 2021 Census, which reported a population of 17,401.
+The change was inferred from AreaSearch's estimation of the resident population at 21,403 following examination of ABS' latest ERP data release in June 2024 and an additional 848 validated new addresses since the Census date.
+This results in a density ratio of 2,778 persons per square kilometer, placing North Kellyville in the upper quartile relative to national locations assessed by AreaSearch.
+North Kellyville's growth rate since the 2021 census exceeded both state (7.6%) and metropolitan area averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, North Kellyville is predicted to experience exceptional growth, placing it in the top 10 percent of national areas, with an expected increase of 11,381 persons by 2041, reflecting a total increase of 45.9% over the 17 years.
+Exceptional growth is predicted over this period, with North Kellyville expected to increase by 11,381 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 46.0% in total over the 17 years.

 Frequently Asked Questions - Population